drakes00/inkspire-api/README.md

 # InkSpire API

+## ⚠️ WARNING: Under Heavy Development ⚠️

+**This project is currently under active and heavy development.
+It is NOT ready for general use and may contain bugs, incomplete features, or breaking changes.
+Use at your own risk.**

 ![](https://github.com/drakes00/inkspire-api/actions/workflows/phpunit.yaml/badge.svg)

 This is the backend API for InkSpire, a modern web-based text editor.
 It provides all the necessary services for the [InkSpire Frontend](../inkspire-frontend) to function.